-When a big dog jumps up at you and you push him away, he reads your behaviour as encouraging him to play with you.
+When a big dog jumps up at you and you push him away, he reads your behavior as encouraging him to play with you.
 The most likely outcome of pushing him is that he will jump up at you again and push you back.
 He might also add a few ‘nips’ to make the game more fun.

 Physically pushing or pulling a big dog is a pointless and even dangerous exercise and does absolutely nothing to teach the dog how to behave.

-Clicker training is therefore ideally suited to large, strong dogs like the Labrador Retriever
+Clicker training is therefore ideally suited to large, strong dogs like the Labrador Retriever.

 Does clicker training work at a distance?